-Author Notes: I was looking for a refreshing summer drink and was playing around with the Seelbach, which is a kind of champagne cocktail and the Seelbock, a variant made with beer.
-The flavors were hard to balance until I thought to use ginger beer as the bubbly ingredient rather than beer or champagne.
+Author Notes: I was looking for a refreshing summer drink and was playing around with the Seelbach, which is a kind of Champagne cocktail, and the Seelbock, a variant made with beer.
+The flavors were hard to balance until I thought to use ginger beer as the bubbly ingredient rather than beer or Champagne.
 The liquor gives it a little heft and kick while the ginger beer keeps it light and fizzy.
-The ginger-citrus combo is a great summer, poolside taste.
-Easy to make singly or in volume. - ProfPessimist
+The ginger-citrus combo is a great poolside summer taste.
+It's easily made for one, or for a crowd. - ProfPessimist

 - 1 dash Angostura bitters